What is Nutritional Yeast?

 Type 1: Nutritional Yeast

 It’s grown to be used as a food product, not for other purposes.
-The active cells of yeasts are killed during the process, making it an inactive agent.
-It is used for cooking and adding a deliciously cheesy taste to your dishes.
+During the process, the active cells of yeast are killed, making it an inactive agent.
+It is used for cooking and adds a deliciously cheesy taste to dishes.

 Type 2: Baker’s Yeast

 Baker’s yeast is a different type used to prepare bread and other bakery products.
-It also gets killed but differently.
-It acts as a partially active agent, which requires a couple of hours to prepare.
+It is also killed differently.
+It acts as a partially active agent and requires several hours to prepare.

 Type 3: Brewer’s Yeast

 Brewer’s yeast is used to brew beer.
-During the brewing process, the cells of the active yeast get dead.
-These dead yeast cells can be used as a nutritional product, but they taste different from the nutritional yeast.
+During the brewing process, the cells of the active yeast die.
+These dead yeast cells can be used as a nutritional product, but they taste different from nutritional yeast.

 These are the different types of yeasts found in the market.
 Now, let’s collect all the valuable information about nutritional yeast.